odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ### Option 1: Extending MySqlConnection

-You can extends a from `\Illuminate\Database\MySqlConnection` and define a resolver for it:
+You can extend from `\Illuminate\Database\MySqlConnection` and define a resolver for it.

 ```php
 \Illuminate\Database\Connection::resolverFor('mysql', function($connection, $database, $prefix, $config) {